 It can be tempting to live stream events you see when out and about.
 This can include other people.
 Think about if you were them.
 Would you like to be recorded without your knowledge?
 Could the video embarrass or upset those within it?
 Creating or sharing a video to intentionally embarrass or hurt someone is cyberbullying.

 Some people use live streaming to record crimes and behaviour that could be harmful to another person.
 If you see a live video that upsets you or makes you feel uncomfortable, take steps to look after yourself and others.
 Stop watching and tell an adult you trust who can support you to report the video.

 Feeling pressured to do things you don’t want to do?

 Some people online use live streaming to encourage young people to act sexy, film something in the nude and generally do things that they don’t want to do.
-They may try to blackmail young people to prevent them from telling anyone or getting help.
+They may pretent to be someone they're not (even on a live stream) and try to blackmail young people to prevent them from telling anyone or getting help.
 This is illegal and is never your fault.
 If someone pressures you online, stop all communication with them and tell someone you trust, or report it to CEOP.

 Are you worried about something that’s happened whilst live streaming?

 Unfortunately it is not uncommon for young people to be tricked or pressured into doing something whilst live streaming.
 No matter what you might have shared online, you are not to blame.
 Tell an adult you trust or contact us at CEOP to support you to make it stop.

 Want to talk to someone privately?

 Childline is a free helpline for children and young people.
 You can contact Childline about anything.
 No problem is too big or too small.
 Whatever your worry, it's better out than in.